Date: 13th September 2017

 Location: Sleaford, Lincolnshire

-My twenty-fourth stadium of 2017 was on Wednesday 13th September at Eslaforde Park in Sleaford, Lincolnshire.
+My twenty-fourth new ground of 2017 was on Wednesday 13th September at Eslaforde Park in Sleaford, Lincolnshire.
 The match was Sleaford Town vs. Peterborough North Star in the United Counties League Premier Division.

 This hard standing extends round the entire ground though there are a couple of stands to meet ground-grading requirements.
 On the eastern side there is a 160-seat structure while behind the southern goal there is a 4 row metal terrace for covered standing.
 There is an additional building in the south-west corner to house club property.